abdolence/sbt-gcs-resolver/README.md

 ```

 ### No credentials mode
-If you want to access only public buckets without any authentication you can disable credentials loading:
+If you want to access publicly available buckets/registries without any authentication you can disable credentials loading using:
 ```
 Global / googleCredentialsDisable := true
 ```